ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/newton_raphson/newton_raphson.rst

   f'(x) &= 4x^3 - 10x - 20.5\\

-This can be represented in a different way:
+This can be represented differently:

 .. math::